oacore/content/history/2015-09-08-core-repository-dashboard.md

     An infrastructure to increase collaboration of Aggregators with Open Repositories.
 ---
 The Repository Dashboard is launched.
-It initially provides an online interface for repositories and content providers to manage harvesting.
+It initially provides an online interface for repositories and content providers to manage indexing.
 However, the functionality is regularly updated.